 Not content to stay in his books & research databases, Dallas is also active in Tulsa leadership.
-He served as the president of his TU Student Bar Association and is now aspiring to reshape environmental & land policy in a Tulsa office.
+He served as the president of his TU Student Bar Association and is now aspiring to reshape environmental & land policy in Oklahoma.
 This passion for leading policy towards a flourishing Oklahoma tomorrow keeps him sharp on regulations and land-use cases.

 Today, Dallas enjoys pampering his wife and partner Natalie with exciting vacations, along with trips to the Tulsa Performing Arts Center.
 Dallas also keeps his hands to the Earth through yard work & gardening.